The Florence Sea Lion Caves are one of the best wildlife attractions along the Pacific Coast Highway, north of Florence and south of Yachats.

 Why pay to see sea lions, when you can see them for free all along the Pacific Coast, even if they are in the world's largest sea cave?
 How wrong we were.
 The Florence Sea Lion Caves turned out to be one of the best wildlife attractions on the whole Pacific Coast Highway.

 It was late in the day on a cold and grey March afternoon when we visited.
 There's a big free car park, and lots of visitors despite the dull weather.
 Lots of sea lions too – about 200 in the caves right now, we were told at the ticket desk.
-It's hard to picture that number till you see them, but first we walked around outside.
-To the south there's a viewing platform, and we got great views of sea lions lazing on the rocks, and pups playing with each other.

 The Florence Sea Lion Caves were first opened to the public in 1932, and an elevator was added in 1961 to take visitors down 208 feet to the viewing area.
 It's an odd feeling, taking an elevator deep underground, but that's nothing to the amazing sight that greets you when you get down there.